Elvis (1990 TV series): Plot

 Elvis: Good Rockin' Tonight was a series offering a dramatic re-creation of Presley's time just before becoming a major star, focusing on him in 1954 and 1955 as he was beginning his recording career at Sun Records.

 Production

 Michael St. Gerard had played Presley twice before, in the 1989 films Great Balls of Fire! and Heart of Dixie; and once again after this series, in a 1993 episode of Quantum Leap.

 Millie Perkins starred as the real Elvis's love interest in the 1961 film, Wild in the Country.
 Here she plays his mother.

 Matt Dillon and Scott Valentine were the first two choices for the role of Presley.

 St. Gerard's audition was a line read, and him lip syncing to "Baby, Let's Play House".
 He was flown to Memphis the next day to start filming.
 The brown-eyed St. Gerard refused to wear blue contacts for the role.

+1151 Tanglewood St. Memphis, TN 38114 was the filming location for the home of Elvis's high school girlfriend in the series, Mattie Walker.
+One scene includes her and Elvis talking on the front porch.